-- ICFi bit is set. - The ICiR register contains the value of the free running counter on the active transition on the ICAPi pin (see Figure 27). - A timer interrupt is generated if the ICIE bit is set and the I bit is cleared in the CC register.
+- The ICFi bit is set. - The ICiR register contains the value of the free running counter on the active transition on the ICAPi pin (see Figure 26). - A timer interrupt is generated if the ICIE bit is set and the I bit is cleared in the CC register.
 Otherwise, the interrupt remains pending until both conditions become true.

-Clearing the Input Capture interrupt request is done in two steps:
+Clearing the Input Capture interrupt request (i.e. clearing the ICFi bit) is done in two steps: